 Homelessness is inextricably tied up with mental illness and addiction.
-In their 2nd Report on the Homeless in the Tri-Cities (October 2006 – March 2007), the Hope for Freedom Society reported that 37% of homeless persons contacted in the Tri-Cities were suffering from a mental illness, and 88% were addicted to drugs and alcohol.
 The following information on addiction is intended to provide some insights into this ailment and hopefully a better understanding of the challenges that persons who are homeless face in moving to a healthier, independent lifestyle.

 Addiction is a complex issue.
 It doesn’t always fit a certain mold or follow a particular path.
 But there are some key things to know:

 Nobody chooses to become addicted.
 A person may choose to do a drug or take a drink, but many people use without developing an addiction.

 - Addiction doesn’t discriminate.
 Because it arises from such a complex combination of factors, addiction can happen in any family and at any socio-economic level.

 - Stereotypes about addiction are misguided.
 People with addictions are not always whom you’d picture.
 Addiction can happen to people from all walks of life.

 - Prolonged drug use changes the brain.
 For a person who is addicted, giving up a drug is not simply a matter of willpower.
 Fundamental and long-lasting changes to the brain make “quitting” extremely difficult.

 - People with addictions are not a lost cause.
 They are human beings who deserve to be treated with dignity and respect — and your support can make a difference!